lambdaclass/concrete/ROADMAP.md

     checksums, sanitizer/runtime-instrumentation hooks where available, and
     `std.test`.
 CI must build, run, test, audit authority/allocation/evidence classes, and compare interpreter-vs-compiled behavior.

+70. Close Phase 7 against the Phase 7 Completion Contract, move every fully completed task body to CHANGELOG, leave only future-relevant invariants in this document, and then continue directly with Phase 7.5 task 1.

 ## Phase 7.5: Usable QBE Backend And Independent Validation